 To strengthen the FA's client relationships, we offer guidance and support on engaging clients and prospects in estate planning discussions.
 FAs quickly realise that estate planning is instrumental for client retention and acquiring new clients.

-We welcome calls from clients or Financial Advisors who want to discuss how we can work together to provide excellent service and a holistic outcome.
+We welcome calls from clients or Financial Advisors who wish to discuss how we can collaborate to deliver exceptional service and a comprehensive outcome.

 🌿Power Of Attorney and Pension Plan.

-A client was concerned that her Property & Finance (P&F) Lasting Power Of Attorney (LPA) allowed for Discretionary Investment Management (DIM).
+A Fern Wills & LPAs client was concerned that her Property & Finance (P&F) Lasting Power Of Attorney (LPA) allowed for Discretionary Investment Management (DIM).
 To put her mind at rest, we called her Financial Advisor (FA), who confirmed that she had a DIM for years and that this power would help him to continue making the best decisions for her pension provision.
+Had this clause not been included, it could have cost the clients thousands of pounds.

 🌿Establishing the Value of an Estate

-A client had several investment accounts but could not remember if they were in a trust, the exact value, or the number of accounts.
-I knew the client's FA and asked them to provide details.
+A Fern Wills & LPAs client had several investment accounts but could not recall whether they were held in a trust, the exact value, or the number of accounts.
+I knew the client's FA and asked them to provide details (subject to data privacy rules).
 This ensured the correct advice regarding distribution through Wills and trusts to maximise the Inheritance tax allowances.

 🌿FA annual review:

-FAs conduct a review annually or more often if there is a significant change.
-It is not possible to effectively review a client's future needs without considering the need for Wills, Trusts, and Powers Of Attorney, which leaves the FA with several options:
+FAs conduct an annual review or more frequently if there is a significant change.
+It is not possible to effectively review a client's future needs without considering the need for Wills, Trusts, and Powers of Attorney, which leaves the FA with several options:

 a) Draft the Wills, Trusts and powers of attorney themselves.
 This may be OK with a specialist department, but one person seldom has the current expertise and experience to excel at financial and legal disciplines.
-Equally, cross-department referrals are not always in the department or clients' best interest, especially if the client's net worth or requirements are below those preferred by some in-house teams.
+Equally, cross-department referrals are not always in the department's or the client's best interest, especially if the client's net worth or requirements fall below those preferred by some in-house teams.

-b) Advise clients to search for their Wills, Trusts, and Powers Of Attorney provider.
-This does not fulfil their consumer duty as the client is at the mercy of over, under, and confusing pricing and service levels.
+b) Advise clients to search for their Wills, Trusts, and Powers of Attorney providers.
+This does not fulfil their consumer duty, as the client is at the mercy of over-priced, under-priced, and confusing pricing and service levels.
 Often, the client gives up and puts it off until it is too late.

 c) They can conduct due diligence and interview Fern Wills and LPAs.
 Having assured themselves that the client's best interests will be served, they can offer the client our contact details and then allow the client to decide for themselves.